software-architecture-guild/katas-2025/current_state/context_viewpoint/README.md

 ![Diagram](level3_components_expert_and_admin.png)

 The diagram illustrates the **Expert and Admin Space**, which supports the certification process by allowing experts and administrators to manage exams, grading, and certification logs.
-The architecture is divided into multiple sections, including expert administration, grading, and overall maintenance.
+The architecture has multiple sections, including expert administration, grading, and maintenance.
 The system ensures an efficient process for maintaining certification standards, analyzing test performance, and allowing expert-driven updates to exam content.

 ### Workflow